 European Commission, Rural agriculture and development

 Once recognized, PDO and PGI confer a fairly broad protection.
 This protection is defined by Article 13.1 of the (EC) no. 510/2006:

 - Any direct or indirect commercial use of a registered name in respect of products not covered by the registration in so far as those products are comparable to the products registered under that name or in so far as using the name exploits the reputation of the protected name;

 - Any misuse, imitation or evocation, even if the true origin of the product is indicated or if the protected name is translated or accompanied by an expression such as “style”, “type”, “method”, “as produced in”, “imitation” or “similar”;

 - Any other false or misleading indication as to the provenance, origin, nature or essential qualities of the products, on the inner or outer packaging, advertising material or documents relating to the product concerned, and the packing of the product in a container liable to convey a false impression as to its origin;

 - Any other practice liable to mislead the consumer as to the true origin of the product.

 This protection system is generally incorporated in the national law of each member state.
-(For Belgium, refer to the World Intellectual Property Organization)

 Table of contents